abstractmachine/RPI4-OF11-OpenCV4.5-Instructions/README.md

 git clone https://github.com/kashimAstro/ofxGPIO.git
 ```

-## Create an OpenCV + ofxOsc + ofxGPIO Capable Project
-This project will turn on a GPIO pin, send out a "hello" message via the OSC (OpenSoundControl) protocol, and capture/display the feed from a video input.
-If this project compiles and runs, we're finally in a good place to hunker down and get to work.

-### Create An Empty Window Skeleton
+## Create Skeleton
+We need an empty "skeleton" project from which to start each project.
 We are going to start with one of the smaller examples from ofxRPI4Window, which we will copy (and rename) into our `myApps` folder and rewrite as our new "bare bones" skeleton project.

 First, remove the current `empty` folder.